oplS17projects/FP1/lists/readme.txt

         just kept adding a mother/father to each person for each test so I knew the result would be one more than the pervious test.

-eye-colors:

-	Please see the tests for these functions.
-Basicly the same for the last.
-        All code paths covered twice, and I know these were right becuase I added One person to the tree every time I made a new test and just added something new to the list. buut since A list was returned I tried varying eye colors to make sure the tree was tranversing properly (no requirment for anything to be in order) and with this I can prove my other code works becuase it is the same alogrithm expect this appeneds a list instead of adding